 This featured Jaida bringing heat right from the start with her amazing full-stage slide into a split.
 It’s also one of Trinity pair of non-comedy lip syncs, though she wound up finding some comedy in it when her cross-stage knee-slide sent her face-first into Jaida’s buttocks.

-Aside from the indelible image of Trinity’s face buried in Jaida’s ass that is seared into my brain, it’s hard to remember much of what happened in this one.
-Maybe that’s because it was a rematch after a much stronger performance earlier in the season.
+Aside from the indelible image of Trinity’s face buried in Jaida’s ass that is now seared into my brain, it’s hard to remember much of what happened in this one.
+Maybe that’s because it was a rematch after a much stronger performance from the same pair of queens earlier in the season.
 Also, on rewatch it feels remarkably short on Jaida.
 But, it’s a satisfying performance that fits the track.

 10. “Rumor Has It” by Adele – Jinkx Monsoon vs. Trinity The Tuck